Cultural Wellness Worker (0.6 FTE)

 We are seeking an individual who is passionate about promoting health and wellness equity in the Downtown Eastside (DTES) to join our Cultural Wellness (CW) program.
 This program provides Elder-led cultural wellness care to new and existing members of the Kilala Lelum Health Centre and the Downtown Eastside community (DTES) through a culturally-safe, trauma-informed, member-centered, and harm reduction approach.

-The Cultural Wellness Worker (CWW) is an integral part of the Cultural Wellness team, working directly with the CW Manager, Elders and Knowledge Keepers, primary care team, and KL’s community partners.
-The CW program employs a spectrum of in-clinic (group and 1:1), outreach, and virtual approaches to connect our members, staff, and community members with culture-based health and wellness supports.
+The Cultural Wellness Worker (CWW) is an integral part of the Cultural Wellness team, working directly with the CW Manager, Elders and Knowledge Keepers, Primary Care team, and Kilala Lelum’s community partners.
+The CW program employs a spectrum of in-clinic (both group and 1:1), outreach, and virtual approaches to connect our members, staff, and community members with culture-based wellness health and support.

-The CWW (0.6 FTE) performs a combination of duties to deliver cultural wellness care, including: building relationships and supporting members’ access to care through community outreach; acting as an Elders’ + Knowledge Keepers’ assistant; and facilitating outings and events.
-The CWW also performs a range of logistical support (ex: food preparation, preparing and caring for medicines and cultural materials) and some basic administrative and communication duties (ex: data entry, program support).
+The CWW (0.6 FTE) performs a combination of duties to deliver cultural wellness care, including: building relationships and supporting members’ access to care through community outreach; acting as an Elders’ + Knowledge Keepers’ assistant; alongside the CW team, creating and holding safe spaces for one another and for members while assisting in facilitating workshops, circles, and outings and participating in community events.
+The CWW also performs a range of logistical support (ex: preparing and caring for medicines and cultural materials) and some basic administrative and communication duties (ex: data entry, program support, food preparation.)

 - Establish relationships with new and existing Kilala Lelum members and the broader DTES community to provide culturally safe, kind, and empathetic support.

-- Provide care, support, and assistance to our circle of Elders and Knowledge Keepers by building safe and trusting relationships and ensuring their wellness is taken care of in their work for Kilala Lelum.
-Follow cultural practices and protocols related to caring for Elders and Knowledge Keepers and assist their work through a humble and respectful practice.
+- Provide care, support, and assistance to our Elders and Knowledge Keepers by building safe and trusting relationships and ensuring their wellness is taken care of in their work for Kilala Lelum.
+Follow cultural practices and protocols related to caring for Elders and Knowledge Keepers and humbly and respectfully assist their work.

-- Assist with the planning, organization, and delivery of Cultural Wellness outings and events and virtual initiatives (ex: land-based teachings, medicine harvesting, community gatherings, and ceremonies); facilitate or co-facilitate CW events as needed.
+- Assist with the planning, organization, delivery, and facilitation of cultural outings, events, ceremonies, and virtual initiatives (ex: land-based teachings, medicine harvesting, and community gatherings) for members and staff.

-- Perform outreach and engagement for the Cultural Wellness program by facilitating cultural activities and information-sharing in partner programs; provide 1:1 accompaniment and relationship-building services to new and existing members.
+- Foster engagement with the Cultural Wellness program by facilitating cultural activities and information-sharing in partner programs.

-- Work with Medical Office Assistants (MOAs) and the Cultural Wellness Manager to assist Elders and Knowledge Keepers with 1:1 appointments, documentation using the clinic EMR, and making referrals and follow-up appointments.
+- Work with Medical Office Assistants (MOAs) and the Cultural Wellness Manager to facilitate referrals and schedule 1:1 appointments with Elders and Knowledge Keepers and help document these interactions using the EMR (Electronic Medical Records).

 - Manage and operate program equipment (including digital devices) and maintain clinical, cultural, and non-clinical materials and supplies.